AntiPwr/AntiPwr.github.io/root/wiki/Rites of Huma.md

 ### Rite of Transference

 The [[Rite of Transference]] mandates that **positions of power must transfer upon signs of enlightenment**.
 When an individual achieves a higher state of wisdom or understanding, they are expected to relinquish their position to another deemed more capable.
 This principle ensures a continual evolution of leadership, preventing stagnation and maintaining the fluidity of progress.
-This is the rite that led to the ascension of [[Ophelia Necesse]] as Queen of Scender.
+This is the rite that led to the ascension of [[Ophelia Necesse]] as Queen of Scender, although not without strife.

 ## Influence on Sol Unita Governance